amolbarkale/llm-comparison-with-ai/README.md

 ## Usage

-Run the CLI with your prompt, a model category, and optionally specify a model name:
+Run the CLI with your prompt, a model category, and optionally specify a model name using single-line commands:

 ```bash
 # Use default model for the 'base' category